-Working with Ombudsmen and Commissioners
+Working with ombudsmen and commissioners

 The Commissioner meets regularly with the Commissioner for Older People in Wales, the Children's Commissioner for Wales, the Future Generations Commissioner and the Public Services Ombudsman for Wales and Audit Wales to discuss strategic and operational issues.
-Officers also attend the networks and meetings of organisations funded by the Welsh Government across the areas of finance, human resources, governance, data protection and information technology.
+Officers also attend the networks and meetings of organisations funded by the Welsh Government in finance, human resources, governance, data protection and information technology.
 The Welsh Language Commissioner is a statutory member of the Future Generations Commissioner's Advisory Panel.